 Teaching EFL and ESL Students: Strategies to Improve Writing Skills

-For two years, I taught writing to 6th grade EFL students in Thailand.
+For three years, I taught writing to 6th grade EFL students in Thailand.
 During my first year, misconceptions derailed my best lesson plans.
 The biggest misconception was that I expected my sixth-grade students to be able to write as well as native English speaking students.
 Nothing could be farther from the truth.
 EFL students are at a distinct disadvantage because their command of the English language is much lower than that of native speakers.
 The average EFL student doesn't have a good command of the spoken language, hence he or she will make many mistakes when speaking English.
 These mistakes are carried over in writing in the form of grammatical mistakes using verb tenses, incomplete sentences, bad sentence structure, and misuse of pronouns and singulars and plurals.

 Another misconception was that the student had sufficient vocabulary to write about a common daily topic like shopping and eating at a restaurant.
 Although a lot of vocabulary has been introduced to EFL students, most students haven't internalized the vocabulary and can't use it like native speakers.

 The Ministry of Education in Thailand has decreed that in the learning area of EFL writing, sixth-grade students are expected to:

 1. give requests and instructions;